 Nobody’s really sure if this can be achieved.
 But if it is, it will most certainly set an example that other economies can follow.

 We need to live in much more of a state of balance.
-We need everyone in society contributing whatever they can to help make things better for everyone.
+We need everyone in society contributing whatever they can to help make things better for everyone else.

-But when you have a considerable number of super-weathy people in the world who are incapable of or unwilling to demonstrate empathy, achieving this balance becomes very hard uphill work.
+But when you have a considerable number of super-weathy people in the world who are incapable of or unwilling to demonstrate empathy, achieving this balance becomes real uphill work.

 Articles from Jim MurrayView blog